 For non-lawyers, it’s crazy to think about how many lawyers leave the profession every year.
-You suffered through (and paid for) three years of law school, passed the bar exam, and now you’re walking away from life as a lawyer?
-But most lawyers have probably considered leaving, even if they ultimately decided to stay.
-So, what’s going on?
-Why do lawyers leave the profession?
-There are many reasons, but here are some popular ones.
+Perhaps you are one of the many.
+After you suffered through—and paid for—three years of law school and passed the bar exam, now you’re walking away from life as a lawyer.
+It may help you to know that most lawyers have probably considered leaving the field, even if they ultimately decided to stay.

 Let’s face it, lawyers work a lot.
-Whether it’s demanding clients, hard deadline in court, pushy partners in a law firm, or just a commitment to the work, a law job is rarely a 9-5 endeavor.
-After years of missed dinner dates and canceled vacations, the hourly toll of being a lawyer can start to add up, to the point where no amount of money is worth it.
-At that point, people tend to quit in search of a better work/life balance.
+Whether it’s demanding clients, hard deadlines in court, pushy partners in a law firm, or just a commitment to the work.
+A law career is rarely a 9 am to 5 pm endeavor.
+After years of missed dinner dates and canceled vacations, the hourly toll of being a lawyer can start to add up.

 The Constant Arguing

-Some pressure is inevitable in the law, but much of it is created by the constant arguing that goes on (especially between litigators).
-Beyond the inherent arguing over precedent and facts in court, there’s the daily grind of arguing over when to schedule depositions, or how many document requests each side is going to be allowed to make.
+Some pressure is inevitable in the law, but much of it is created by the constant arguing that goes on—especially between litigators.
+Beyond the inherent arguing over precedent and facts in court, there’s the daily grind of arguing over legal matters.
+These matters include when to schedule depositions and how many document requests each side is going to be allowed to make.

 The Lack of Control

-Even worse that the long hours, in many cases, is the lack of control over your work and your schedule as an attorney.
-When you’re subject to the whims of the court, or of the partners or other senior lawyers you work for, the lack of control can become highly frustrating.
-This is why many lawyers leave (or opt out of firms and other large organizations to open their own solo practices).
+Even worse than the long hours, in many cases, is the lack of control over your work and your schedule as an attorney.
+When you’re subject to the whims of the court, the partners or other senior lawyers you work for, and client demands, the lack of control can become highly frustrating.
+This is why many lawyers leave.
+Some will opt-out of working with firms and other large organizations to open their own solo practices.

 Boredom With the Work

-If you’re not sure law’s for you, don’t despair!
-It might be possible to find a better fit within the law, or – worst case—you can join the legions of other disaffected attorneys who left for greener job pastures elsewhere.
-At least you’ll be in good company!
+If you’re not sure law is for you, don’t despair.
+It might be possible to find a better fit within the law in a less demanding segment of the field.
+Or—worst case—you can join the legions of other disaffected attorneys who left for greener job pastures elsewhere.
+At least you’ll be in good company.